jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

 transform it, or produce any number of derived messages.
 These are then processed by the next step of the chain.

-For example, a simple process that lists files in a directory writes them to a CSV file would look like:
+This section is based on the example process that lists files in a directory writes them to a CSV file:

 ![DirectoryList-to-CSV process](https://raw.githubusercontent.com/jjmontesl/cubetl/master/doc/img/diagrams/directorylist-to-csv.plantuml.svg "DirectoryList-to-CSV process")